Dr. Lisa Martin MAPS

 and nervousness.
 Many of these factors underlie common psychological problems such as adjustment disorder, depression, anxiety, stress and burnout.
 She has a special interest in neuroscience and seeks to educate her clients as best as she can so that they develop a strong understanding of their current circumstances, how they may have arisen, and how they may be overcome.
 Lisa uses an Acceptance Commitment Therapy (ACT) framework, incorporating mindfulness techniques and other somatic and cognitive strategies, to aid her client’s progress.

 Lisa was the lead psychologist for the Australian Paralympic Swim Team, working and travelling with the team for a period of three years.
-She has also worked as a lecturer at the University of the Sunshine Coast since 2004, leading to her presenting her research both domestically and internationally.
+She has also worked as a lecturer at the University of the Sunshine Coast from 2004-2020, leading to her presenting her research both domestically and internationally.
 Most recently she presented at the North American Society for the Psychology of Sport and Physical Activity (NASPSPA) in the USA on "The impact of dispositional mindfulness on the competitive performance and psychological readiness of elite swimmers" .

 Qualifications: Dr. Lisa Martin is a registered sport and performance psychologist, a PsyBA approved supervisor, a full member of the Australian Psychological Society (APS) and the APS College of Sport and Exercise Psychologists (CoSEP).
 Lisa specialises in stress and injury management and dealing with transition.
 She completed her PhD in the area of elite athlete